gantoreno/vim-startrail/README.md

 ## Installation

-Use _your_ favorite runtimepath/plugin manager, or place `substrata.vim` into
+Use _your_ favorite runtimepath/plugin manager, or place `startrail.vim` into
 `~/.vim/colors/` for \*nix and `%userprofile%\vimfiles\colors\` for Windows.

 ## Usage